sshinde16/hiring-engineers/answers.md

 instances: [{}]

 Q.5) Bonus Question Can you change the collection interval without modifying the Python check file you created?
-Ans - May be there is an API for that.
+Ans - I am really not sure about this question.
+May be there is an to modify the Python check file.